 Several federal laws protect consumers when they apply for credit, have debts or take out loans:

->Fair Credit Reporting Act (FCRA)—A federal law that regulates consumer and credit reporting agencies and prohibits inaccurate or obsolete information from being reported in a consumer's file.
-Amendments passed in 2003 to address the growing crime of identity theft include a provision that allows individuals to request free copies of their credit reports from all three major credit bureaus each year.
+Fair Credit Reporting Act (FCRA)—A federal law that regulates credit reporting bureaus and prohibits inaccurate or obsolete information from being reported in a consumer's credit file.
+Amendments passed in 2003 to address the growing crime of identity theft include a provision that allows individuals to request free copies of their credit reports from all three major credit reporting bureaus each year.

-The FCRA allows credit bureaus to gather information about your creditworthiness, credit payment history, bankruptcy, lawsuits, tax liens and collection accounts and to provide this information to those who have a legitimate business need, such as screening for credit, insurance or employment purposes.
-Negative information is deleted after seven years, or in the case of bankruptcy, 7-10 years from the date of discharge.
-Under FCRA, consumer reporting agencies are required to notify you in writing if they plan to conduct an "investigative consumer report," in which they may interview your neighbors, friends, associates and acquaintances about your character, reputation and lifestyle.
-These reports are typically used by employers.
+The FCRA allows credit bureaus to gather information about your credit worthiness, credit payment history, bankruptcy, lawsuits, tax liens and collection accounts and to provide this information to those who have a legitimate business need, such as screening for credit, insurance or employment purposes.
+Negative information is deleted in seven years, or in the case of bankruptcy, 7-10 years from the date of discharge.
+Under FCRA, credit bureaus are required to notify you in writing if they plan to conduct an "investigative consumer report," in which they may interview your neighbors, friends, associates and acquaintances about your character, reputation and lifestyle.

-Fair Debt Collection Practices Act (FDCPA)—A federal law that spells out what debt collection conduct by collection agencies and attorneys is illegal.
+Fair Debt Collection Practices Act (FDCPA)—A federal law that spells out illegal debt collection conduct by collection agencies and attorneys.
 The FDCPA requires that a collection agency:

-- suspend collection efforts on the disputed portion of the debt until the collector responds to your complaint; and
+- suspend collection efforts on the disputed portion of the debt until the collector responds to your complaint.

 - bring any legal action against you only in the county you live in or where you signed the contract leading to the debt.

 Under the FDCPA, the following conduct by a debt collector is illegal: